joelouthan/theologic.us/content/posts/0-study-romans/2021-03-01-study-romans.md

 >Ephesians 1:5 (CSB) He predestined us to be adopted as sons through Jesus Christ for himself, according to the good pleasure of his will,

+`Where do you see God in the text?
+What does the text say about God?`

 ## The Gospel

 The good news is this: that there is nothing that you could have ever done or will ever do that will keep you from be saved by God for God from God unto God.